’60 Minutes’ Producer Jeff Fager Fired From CBS For Misconduct

-“Jeff Fager is leaving the company effective immediately,” CBS News president David Rhodes said Wednesday in a statement, according to the Hollywood Reporter and numerous other news outlets.
+“Jeff Fager is leaving the company effective immediately,” CBS News President David Rhodes said Wednesday in a statement, according to the Hollywood Reporter and numerous other news outlets.

-After 36 years with CBS, 14 of them as Executive Producer of 60 Minutes, Fager was given his walking papers after sending threatening text messages to CBS Evening News reporter Jericka Duncan.
-Duncan was working on a different aspect of the story, trying to verify several allegations of sexual misconduct that had been levied against Fager (and which Fager vehemently denies.)
+After 36 years with CBS, 14 of them as executive producer of 60 Minutes, Fager was given his walking papers after sending threatening text messages to CBS Evening News reporter Jericka Duncan.
+Duncan was working on a different aspect of the story, trying to verify several allegations of sexual misconduct that had been levied against Fager (and which Fager vehemently denies).
 Duncan reports on CBS Evening News that she had reached out to him to confirm her information about the story, and he responded with two ominous sounding text messages.
-From Duncan’s segment: “-if you repeat these false allegations without any of your own reporting to back them up you will be held responsible for harming me.”
+From Duncan’s segment, “-if you repeat these false allegations without any of your own reporting to back them up you will be held responsible for harming me.”
 He then continued in a second message, “Be careful.
 There are people who lost their jobs trying to harm me and if you pass on these damaging claims without your own reporting to back them up that will become a serious problem.”

 Many people have asked if the text Jeff Fager referenced was to me.
 It was.
 I’ll have more reporting on this tonight @cbseveningnews @jeffglor